 San Jose home prices are not only among the most expensive in California, but San Jose real estate also consistently ranks among the most expensive in America.

-San Jose is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, San Jose isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in San Jose are a mix of both white- and blue-collar jobs.
 Overall, San Jose is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in San Jose who work in management occupations (11.10%), office and administrative support (10.96%), and sales jobs (10.36%).

 Also of interest is that San Jose has more people living here who work in computers and math than 95% of the places in the US.